Marc-Bouche/fintech-performance-analysis/README.md

 ### **1. Customer Behavior Hypothesis**
 **Hypothesis**:
-Customers with higher income and homeownership (Own/Mortgage) are less likely to have loans in "Default" status, and the distribution of all loan statuses (Fully Paid, Current, Default) varies across income and homeownership categories.
+Customers with higher income and homeownership (Own/Mortgage) are less likely to have loans in "Default" status.
+The distribution of all loan statuses (e.g., Fully Paid, Current, Default, Late, In Grace Period) varies across income ranges and homeownership categories.

 **KPIs**:

+Loan Status Distribution:
-- **Loan Status Distribution**: Analyze the distribution of all loan statuses (e.g., Fully Paid, Current, Default) across income ranges and homeownership categories.
+- Analyze the distribution of all loan statuses (e.g., Fully Paid, Current, Default, Late, In Grace Period) across income ranges and homeownership categories.

-- **Annual Income Distribution by Loan Status**: Visualize income ranges across loan statuses (Fully Paid, Current, Default) to identify trends.
+Annual Income Distribution by Loan Status:
+- Visualize income ranges for each loan status (e.g., Fully Paid, Current, Default, Late, In Grace Period) to identify trends.

+Loan Amount Insights:
+- Analyze the average loan amount across income ranges and homeownership categories to understand borrowing patterns.

+Loan Status Percentage Rates:
+- Calculate and visualize the percentage rates of each loan status (e.g., Default Rate, Fully Paid Rate) across income ranges and homeownership categories.

 ---